-Regularly challenging your brain and taking time for your mental wellbeing can help protect it as you age.
+Regularly challenging your brain, as well as taking time for your mental wellbeing and sleeping well, can help protect it as you age.

-In short, having a high level of cognitive reserve helps the brain to cope and keep working, even in the face of damage from diseases like Alzheimer’s.
+Researchers think challenging your brain helps to build your ‘cognitive reserve’.
+This is its ability to cope and keep working properly, even in the face of damage from diseases like Alzheimer’s.

-So which activities are best for our brain health?
+So which activities are best for your brain health?

 Although understanding is growing all the time, it’s not yet clear which activities are most beneficial.